JO ANNE STRATTON

 MSc Student

 Elia completed his undergraduate degree at McGill University, with a Major in Neuroscience.
-He started working at the Stratton Lab towards the end of his bachelor's degree, and was accepted into McGill's IPN to continue conducting research in the lab as a master's student.
+He started working at the Stratton Lab in 2021 and in 2022 he started his Master's degree in McGill's IPN program.
 He's highly interested in neurodegenerative pathology at a cellular level, which is what drew him to the Stratton Lab.
 In his free time, Elia loves to read about programming language design and implementation.

 ABIGAIL RALPH